viniciussoaresti/whativelearned/frontend/frameworks/react.md

 const element = <h1>Hello, world!</h1>;
 ```

+### React DOM:

+"The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM.
+This process is called reconciliation.

+This approach enables the declarative API of React: You tell React what state you want the UI to be in, and it makes sure the DOM matches that state.
+This abstracts out the attribute manipulation, event handling, and manual DOM updating that you would otherwise have to use to build your app", [React DOM](https://reactjs.org/docs/faq-internals.html).

 ### Fragment:

 Fragments are a fun concept, on which a 'blank' html tag is created inside a component, to encapsulate other components/html tags (components/tags cannot be inserted multiple times if not inside another element, such as a div).